SylinsicWMG/PRIoTE/README.md

         </ol>
     </ol>

+## Hardening

+Stripping down of the image to bare minimum, using [strip-image](https://github.com/SylinsicWMG/strip-image)

 ## License
 HQDM and MagmaCore are accessed under the GCHQ Contributor Licence Agreement.
 These projects were developed by GCHQ and are not my own.